Understanding the Singapore-UAE Business Corridor

 Week 1-2: Assessment and Planning

-- Define your Singapore business objectives and model
+- Define your Singapore business objectives and operational model clearly

-- Determine appropriate visa category based on your circumstances
+- Determine appropriate visa category based on your business maturity and structure

 Week 3-4: Documentation Preparation

-- Compile and authenticate all personal credentials and certificates
+- Compile and authenticate all personal credentials, educational certificates, and professional qualifications

 Days 31-60: Incorporation and Application